GenericMappingTools/pygmt/doc/contributing.md

 ### Reporting a Bug

-* Find the [*Issues*](https://github.com/GenericMappingTools/pygmt/issues) tab on the top of the GitHub repository and click *New Issue*.
+* Find the [*Issues*](https://github.com/GenericMappingTools/pygmt/issues) tab on the top of the GitHub repository and click *New issue*.
 * Click on *Get started* next to *Bug report*.
 * **Please try to fill out the template with as much detail as you can**.
 * After submitting your bug report, try to answer any follow up questions about the bug